Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Experiments

-\textbf{Results.} Figure~\ref{fig:real_results} shows the results across \(J=5\) runs.
-Observe how the \texttt{Uncalibrated baseline} overcovers the time-to-unsafe-sampling, resulting in overly conservative LPBs.
-The \texttt{Fixed} method, on the other hand, yields invalid LPBs with high variance at low budget levels.
-In contrast, our \texttt{Optimized} method consistently attains near‐nominal coverage rates with small variance.
-Observe how the LPBs obtained by the \texttt{Optimized} method increase as the budget increases---eventually surpassing the \texttt{Uncalibrated baseline} and coinciding with the \texttt{Fixed} method.
+\textbf{Results.} Figure~\ref{fig:real_results} presents the results across \(J=5\) runs.
+The \texttt{Uncalibrated} baseline overcovers the time-to-unsafe-sampling, resulting in overly conservative LPBs.
+The \texttt{Naive} method, on the other hand, generates invalid LPBs with high variance at small budget levels.
+In contrast, our \texttt{Optimized} method consistently attains near‐nominal coverage rates with low variance.
+Notably, the LPBs produced by the \texttt{Optimized} method increase as the budget increases, approaching the values of the \texttt{Naive} and surpassing those of the \texttt{Uncalibrated} method.
 Overall, this experiment shows that the \texttt{Optimized} method produces LPBs that are both valid across all tested budgets, and become more informative as the budget grows.